ArtifexSoftware/MuPDF.NET/docs/page.rst

    .. method:: DeleteAnnot(Annot annot)

-      * The removal will now include any bound 'Popup' or response annotations and related objects (changed in v1.16.6).
+      * The removal will now include any bound 'Popup' or response annotations and related objects.

       PDF only: Delete annotation from the page and return the next one.